axelarnetwork/axelar-amplifier/build.md

 ### Configuration

 To run a local instance of `ampd`, you need to provide a configuration file.
-You can use the template located at `ampd/src/tests/config_template.toml` as a starting point:
+You can use [this template](ampd/src/tests/config_template.toml) as a starting point:

 ```bash
 # Copy the config template